AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 to the (sub)type must be in |SPARK|.
 Notwithstanding any rule to the contrary, a (sub)type is never in |SPARK| if its applicable predicate is not in |SPARK|.

+Subtypes that are not preelaborable are not subject to flow analysis.
+[Users may write programs using such subtypes and those programs can be subject to formal verification.
+However, flow analysis will ignore the use of such a subtype and will instead raise a warning to indicate that its use has not been analysed.]

+.. todo:: This restriction will be lifted in a future release of this document.

 Classification of Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~